 - 1/4 cup grated Parmesan cheese

-- Preheat oven to 375 degrees F. Coat a 12-cup muffin tin with nonstick cooking spray.
+- Preheat oven to 375 degrees F. Coat a 12-slot muffin tin with nonstick cooking spray.

 - In a large bowl, whisk together the eggs, milk, and all the seasonings until well blended.
-Stir in the Fontina cheese, bacon, and broccoli.
+Stir in the Gruyere cheese, bacon, and broccoli.

 - Divide mixture evenly among the muffins cups, filling about 3/4 way full.
 Sprinkle the Parmesan cheese over the tops.

-- Bake until the eggs are set and golden around the edges, about 15-17 minutes.
+- Bake until the eggs are set in the middle and golden around the edges, about 15-17 minutes.